Our views of faith and transcendence are undergoing rapid and radical change

 Meeting, Mating, Morphing

-And much of this evolution of religion has taken place in the course of meeting, mating and morphing with other religious faiths.
-One could even argue that this effect is not only inevitable but also provides religion with a kind of hybrid vigor.
+And much of this evolution of religion has taken place in the course of meeting, mating and morphing with other religious and cultural beliefs.
+This not only is inevitable but also arguably provides religion, at least, the ones that develop into full-blown global faith-traditions, with a kind of hybrid vigor.

-Jesus arguably was simply one man from a long line of apocalyptic Jewish prophets.
-What he preached was not radically different from other prophets.
-And his preaching of brotherly love and tolerance toward the Roman authorities may simply have been a reflection of his belief that the end was nigh and that there was no reason to fret or to become angry about the daily cruelties and indignities meted out by an imperial order that God had consigned to extinction.
+Jesus arguably was a religious teacher from a long line of apocalyptic Jewish prophets.
+What he preached arguably was not radically different from what they taught.
+And his preaching of brotherly love and tolerance toward the Roman authorities may simply have been a reflection of his belief that the end was nigh and that there was no reason to fret or to become angry about the daily cruelties and indignities meted out by an imperial order that God had consigned to imminent extinction.

-Jesus likely not only died an excruciating death on a cross but his body also was likely removed and thrown into a ditch with other religious and political dissidents convicted and executed for sedition.
+Jesus likely not only died an excruciating death on a cross but his body also was likely removed and thrown into a ditch with other Jewish religious and political dissidents who had convicted and executed for sedition.

 Much earlier in history, a multigenerational dialogue of Jewish prophets and intellectuals transformed the tribal faith of a defeated and dispossessed Semitic people into a monotheistic religion that, over the course of time, provided the scaffolding for the other two principal Abrahamic faiths.

 There seems to be a deep-seated human need to ascribe miraculous turnabouts in human history to intervention by a higher power.
 Writing very late in life in his memoirs, “Around the Cragged Hill,” the great American diplomat and statesman George F. Kennan believed that something miraculous occurred in the Middle East leading up to the advent of Jesus’ ministry.
-So many things seemed have been remarkably aligned for this ministry to have occurred and for Jesus’s teaches to have been propagated over the next few centuries throughout the Mediterranean Basin.
+So many things seemed have been remarkably aligned for this ministry to have occurred and for Jesus’s teachings to have been propagated over the next few centuries throughout the Mediterranean Basin.
 Kennan ascribed this to intervention to a higher intelligence.
-But given all that we have learned through networking as well as through emergence theory, a simple secular explanation can be offered.
+However, based on all that we have learned through via networking and emergence theory, a simple secular explanation can be offered.
 And for eons, the Middle East has provided fertile soil for the emergence and cross-fertilization of many religions, notably Judaism, Christianity and Islam.

 It was as if they were able to climb to the highest reaches of the scaffolding of their era to acquire a wider perspective of the human condition, one that would enable subsequent human beings to construct more scaffolding.
 And these seminal thinkers — Kant, Newton, Darwin, Nietzsche and (Max) Weber, to name only a few —point the way toward a new understanding of transcendence.